1909 Monterrey hurricane: Mexico

-The worst of the damage took place further inland, within the state of Nuevo León.
-There, torrential rainfall triggered a flood even exceeding 100-year flood values.
-According to meteorologists in Mexico, the storm dropped 17.5 in of rain over a 40‑hour span.
-Further rains fell for the following 32 hours, worsening the situation.
-Adobe homes that survived the initial onslaught collapsed in these rains, killing many people.
-The rising Santa Catarina River flowed into the San Juan River, causing an abrupt rise and subsequent overflow of water that caught residents off-guard.
-Multiple small communities were swept away in the ensuing floods.
 According to Mexican officials, overnight on August 27, the reservoir dam near Nuevo León's capital city, Monterrey, burst, flooding more than half of the buildings in the city, as well as all of the nearby town of San Luisto.
 The normally 150 yd wide river swelled to 0.75 mi wide.
 Steel works and smelters situated along the Santa Catarina River were destroyed after the river rose well over its banks.
 Hundreds of homes were destroyed throughout the city, leaving an estimated 20,000 people homeless.
 According to the American Society of Civil Engineers, an enormous 235,000 ft^{3} (6,650 m^{3}) of water was being moved per second during the height of the flood.
 The raging rivers finally subsided by August 30.